-CAUSE REMEDY There is water in diesel fuel.
-Clean the fuel tank and diesel filter, and replace the diesel fuel.
+CAUSE REMEDY Water in the diesel fuel.
+Clean the fuel tank and diesel filter.
+Replace the diesel in the tank.

 8.7.
 METHODS AND PROCEDURES FOR STOPPING AND CHECKING WHEN THE ENGINE IS MALFUNCTIONING

 CAUSE REMEDY The speed fluctuates, sometimes high and sometimes low.
 Check the speed governor system to ensure it is responsive.
 Also, check if there is air in the fuel pipeline.
 An abnormal sound suddenly appears.
 Check each moving part carefully.
 Exhaust emits black smoke suddenly.
 Check the fuel system, especially the nozzle.
 There is a rhythmic metal knocking sound in the cylinder.
 Adjust the fuel delivery angle.